CenzOh/Python_Exercises/array_exercises/README.md

-Utilizing Arrays in the Python language
+Utilizing Arrays and vectors in the Python language

 exercise 1, define a vector with sum, prod, max, and min fcns\
 exercise 2, swap fcn with a vector of 5 elements\